 4 MARCH 2026

-Venue Dusit Thani Laguna Singapore, Level 3, Laguna 1
+Venue Dusit Thani Laguna Singapore, Level 5, Albatross & Birdie

 Format This workshop will combine didactic lectures, case-based discussions, and interactive sessions to ensure active learning and practical application of endoscopy and surgical concepts in the field of hereditary GI cancers.